 - Completely de-grease the walls so that the paint bonds well.

 - Use a really good brush.
 Soft bristles will leave a smoother finish.

 - Move furniture out or cover it with plastic sheeting.

 - Use a tinted primer.
 If the primer is a similar colour to the final paint the result will look better, and you will only need one coat of colour.

 - Always use primer over any filler on the wall.
 The filler used for joints and gaps has a different texture to the gyprock, and this will show through the final paint.
 Primer will provide a much neater finish.

 - Use tape for neat edges, and press it into place with a putty knife.

-- Use paint conditioner to get a smoother finish in non-oil based paints.
+- Use a paint conditioner to get a smoother finish in non-oil-based paints.
 Floetrol is one common brand of paint conditioner.